kaelzhang/ostai-koa-response/README.md

 # @ostai/koa-response

-Response middleware for koa that will handle response body and errors
+Response middleware for koa that will handle response body and errors.

+This module is designed to standardize server response structure.

 ## Install